-The income from St John's College School (which though included within the College's income in the Consolidated Income and Expenditure Statement, is treated as being for the benefit of the school only) was $\pm 5,204,000$ in the school's financial year ended 31 August 2009, up $\pm 364,000$ (7.5%) on the previous year.
+The income from St John's College School (which though included within the College's income in the Consolidated Income and Expenditure Statement, is treated as being for the benefit of the school only) was £5,204,000 in the school's financial year ended 31 August 2010.
 St John's College School is run as a separate activity within the College framework.
-Its long association with the College is founded on its role as a choir school.